How is my Residency Status determined?

-If you have lived at an address that pays property taxes to support LCC's budget and is within one the 15 defined in district school districts for at least 4 consecutive months before the first day of classes as determined by the part of term, you may qualify for In-District tuition rates.
+If you have lived at an address that pays property taxes to support LCC's budget and is within one of the 15 defined in district school districts for at least four consecutive months before the first day of classes as determined by the part of term, you may qualify for In-District tuition rates.
 You must provide documentation proving your residency.
 You can find a list of acceptable documentation here.

 I use a PO Box for my mailing address.
 If the PO Box is in-district, can I get the In-District tuition rate?